How to Run a Virtual Law Firm (From a Virtual Lawyer)

 This isn’t exclusive to virtual law firms, as it involves working more efficiently.
-We’ve all seen document automation in place since the early days of HotDocs, but today’s cloud-based platforms can pull data from your case management system and insert it into documents with a click or two.
+We’ve all seen document automation in place since the early days of HotDocs, but today’s cloud-based legal software can pull data from your case management system and insert it into documents with a click or two.

-Imagine generating every legal pleading you need for your divorce case with a click, leaving you to edit and focus on knowledge-based tasks rather than rote work.
+Imagine generating every legal pleading you need for your divorce case with a click, leaving you to edit and focus on knowledge-based tasks (and all the billable hours that comes with it) rather than rote work.
 There has been a tidal wave of new document automation platforms lately, including MyCase’s own Woodpecker platform.

-Probably the biggest issue I have run into with running a virtual practice is the bleeding of lines between personal time and work time.
+Probably the biggest issue I have run into with running a virtual law firm is the bleeding of lines between personal time and work time.
 This problem goes both ways.